Said-cmd/Opal-back-end/README.md

 ## Example Calls You Can Make With API

-### Projects
+### Transactions

-You can make all CRUD calls for the projects database.
+You can make all CRUD calls for the transactions database.

 - CREATE transactions
 - GET all transactions